kazabooboo/gizra.com/app/_posts/2016-02-24-xss-attack-caught.md

 When we develop a website we should take care of many things like design, responsiveness, speed, QA - and of course, security.

 One of the major security concerns in websites and web applications is Cross Site Scripting (XSS).
 You definitely don't want somebody to run their own malicious code in your website.
+And to avoid it - you would like to have some kind of "vaccine" from such "disease".

 We all know about Drupal's `check_plain()`, `filter_xss()` and similar functions that sanitize user generated text, but unless we are actively checking for XSS, how can we be sure we've added them on all the right places?